oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

 The above will fail as this implicitly removes the MBean types `SelfTuning` and `WorkManager`.

-**Deleting cross-referenced MBeans**
+_Deleting cross-referenced MBeans_

-For an example of an unsupported online update delete of MBeans with cross references, consider the case of a work manager configured with constraints where you want to delete the entire work manager:
+For an example of an unsupported online update delete of MBeans with cross references, consider the case of a Work Manager configured with constraints where you want to delete the entire Work Manager:

 ```
 resources: